privatenumber/git-publish/README.md

 ### How can I include a build step?

-Call the build command it in the [`prepack` script](https://docs.npmjs.com/cli/v8/using-npm/scripts#:~:text=on%20npm%20publish.-,prepack,-Runs%20BEFORE%20a).
+Like `npm publish`, you can call the build command it in the [`prepack` script](https://docs.npmjs.com/cli/v8/using-npm/scripts#:~:text=on%20npm%20publish.-,prepack,-Runs%20BEFORE%20a).

 ### What does this script do?